Acini di Pepe Pasta Salad Recipe

 Here in the United States (Michigan, to be exact) the two brands of acini di pepe pasta that I most commonly find at stores are DeCecco (blue and yellow box) and DeLallo (small clear bag).

-The shape is very similar to Israeli couscous (which I love to serve with pesto salmon), and in the case of this pasta salad you can use the two interchangeably, if you wish.
+The shape is very similar to Israeli couscous (which I love to serve with pesto salmon and grilled sockeye salmon), and in the case of this pasta salad you can use the two interchangeably, if you wish.

 Be careful, though, because acini di pepe pasta and Israeli couscous are not interchangeable in ALL recipes.
 Acini di pepe is a pasta that requires lots of boiling water, whereas couscous is often toasted before boiling, and requires much less water.